blahajjessie/kakaw/api-docs/backend/Quiz.md

 returns the ammount of time for the question, or the default if it doesnt exist

 ## `getPoints` (qn: number)
-takes in a question number, returns the ammount of points for the question, or the default if it isnt defined
+takes in a question number, returns the amount of points for the question, or the default if it is not defined

 ## `getQuestionMessage` (qn: number)
 returns the `BeginResp` for the question, to be sent to users when the question starts